 - Some Naturopaths – Naturopaths tend to take a more holistic approach to healthcare but you will also find some that essentially mimic the care given by endocrinologists.

-- Some Health/lifestyle coaches - Health coaches and lifestyle coaches can be helpful if they are knowledgable.
-I've used several health coaches and they've been invaluable in helping patients stay the path and maintain commitments in their diet and lifestyle.
+- Some Health/lifestyle coaches – Health coaches and lifestyle coaches can be helpful if they are knowledgeable.
+I’ve used several health coaches and they’ve been invaluable in helping patients stay on the path and maintain commitments to their diet and lifestyle.

 Doctors to AVOID:

 Endocrinologists and family practice doctors are what I refer to as conventionally trained and will most likely propagate the myths that we just talked about.

 While 99% of them think this way, it is possible to find the 1% who are willing to explore new therapies and unconventional treatments.

 So don’t give up on all of them but don’t waste too much time on them either.

 It’s my belief that doctors are severely undereducated when it comes to managing the autoimmune thyroid condition known as Hashimoto’s.

 But this doesn’t mean that you have to continue to suffer.

 You can take your health into your hands with resources such as this which can help you do things such as changing your diet, taking the right supplements, and looking at alternative therapies.